ntop/ntopng/doc/src/using_with_other_tools/nedgelite.rst

 .. code:: bash

-   nfw -q 0 -z tcp://ntopng-host:5556 -p tcp://ntopng-host:5557
+   nedgelite -q 0 -z tcp://ntopng-host:5556 -p tcp://ntopng-host:5557
    ntopng -i tcp://127.0.0.1:1234 --zmq-publish-events tcp://*:5557

-Please refer to the `nFW documentation <https://www.ntop.org/guides/nFW/ntopng_integration.html>`_ for more details about the nFW configuration and ntopng integration.
+Please refer to the `nEdgeLite documentation <https://www.ntop.org/guides/nEdgeLite/ntopng_integration.html>`_ for more details about the nEdgeLite configuration and ntopng integration.

 A different traffic policy can be configured for each pool of hosts (see :ref:`HostPools`) by selecting the pool to edit, in the dropdown icon ('Actions column'), click 'Manage Pool'